 Rectangular Rapid Flashing Beacons

-An effective new pedestrian warning device, called the Rectangular Rapid Flashing Beacon, has become quite popular nationally.
+An effective pedestrian warning device, called the Rectangular Rapid Flashing Beacon, has become quite popular nationally.
 Rectangular Rapid Flashing Beacons (RRFBs) have been proven to be a good candidate measure to improve the safety of pedestrian and bicyclist crossing locations.
 Their ease of use and safety characteristics have resulted in widespread deployment by multiple agencies.

 RRFBs are user-actuated amber LEDs that supplement the crosswalk markings and applicable warning signs.
 They use an irregular, strobe, flash pattern (similar to those found on emergency vehicles) and have been found to greatly increase vehicle yield rates at uncontrolled crossings.
 These bright LED flashers can be activated by a pushbutton at the trail or sidewalk.
 The warning signs and flasher indications are installed on each side of the roadway for approaching traffic, providing optimal visible warning.